-- (1) A candidate or a person acting on a candidate's behalf shall not accept any contribution from a prohibited political action committee. - (2) A prohibited political action committee shall not make any contribution to a candidate in an election.14 - (b) No campaign contribution shall be made to a candidate, a political action committee, an independent expenditure committee, an exploratory committee, or a political party unless such contribution is made directly to the intended recipient, provided that it shall be permissible to make a contribution to a candidate's campaign committee instead of directly to the candidate.15 - (c) No contribution shall be made to or knowingly accepted by a candidate or his or her campaign committee, a political action committee, an independent expenditure committee, an exploratory committee, or a political party unless the contribution is made in the name by which the person providing the funds for the contribution is identified for legal purposes.16
+- (1) A candidate or a person acting on a candidate's behalf shall not accept any contribution from a prohibited political action committee. - (2) A prohibited political action committee shall not make any contribution to a candidate in an election.18 - (b) No contribution shall be made to a candidate, an approved political action committee, a county political party committee, an independent expenditure committee, an exploratory committee, or a political party unless such contribution is made directly to the intended recipient, provided that it shall be permissible to make a contribution to a candidate's campaign committee instead of directly to the candidate.
+19 - (c) No contribution shall be made to or knowingly accepted by a candidate or his or her campaign committee, an approved political action committee, a county political party committee, an independent expenditure committee, an exploratory committee, or a political party unless the contribution is made in the name by which the person providing the funds for the contribution is identified for legal purposes.20